Sustainability

 • Environmental Sustainability has been fully integrated into the careers programme.
 Pupils hear from sector specialists who have championed the importance of green technologies.

-• We have extended our growing and propagation capabilities in the greenhouses.
-We forecast that in 2023, we will produce approximately 12,000 seedlings and cuttings for our site and partner schools.
+• Highgate produces seven tons of home-grown compost made from our own grass cuttings, weeds, hedge trimmings and leaf mould.
+We forecast that in 2025, we will produce approximately 4,000 seedlings and cuttings for our site and partner schools.

 • We are currently partnered with Adler and Allan who will provide a strategic plan to decarbonisation as part of our Energy Savings Opportunity Scheme (ESOS) submission.